Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Why Kaplan Is Better Than Princeton Review For SAT & ACT Prep

-To truly compare the SAT and ACT prep courses from Princeton Review and Kaplan, it’s important you understand all the different study materials and features that each company provides.
-So with that in mind, let’s discuss what Kaplan has to offer and why you should use one of their prep courses to help you prepare for the Digital SAT or ACT exam.
+To truly compare these two companies, it’s important you understand all the different study materials and features that each company provides.
+So with that in mind, let’s discuss what Kaplan has to offer and why you should use one of their courses to help you prepare for the Digital SAT or ACT exam.

 Kaplan Course Options and Pricing